-Remember, this list is not about things that aren’t true.
-It is about things that aren’t helpful to say.
+Remember, this list is not about things that aren't true.
+Instead, it's about things that aren't helpful to say.
 Realistically, things probably will get easier.
 But when someone is in the unimaginably deep, dark hole of grief, they just want you to acknowledge the pain.
-What’s worse is that for many people this initial pain is deeply connected to the person who died and starting to heal will feel like they are forgetting or ‘moving on’.
+What's worse is that for many people, this initial pain is deeply connected to the person who died and starting to heal will feel like they are forgetting or 'moving on.'

-A griever thinks: I don’t want another child, I know I still have my other children, but I lost THIS child.
+A griever thinks: I know I still have my other children, but I lost THIS child.

 “You can always remarry”

 A griever thinks: I just lost the person I planned to spend the rest of my life with.
-I am still in love.
 I’m not interested in anyone else.

 Again, projecting into the future is useless.
 When someone is acutely grieving they may be experiencing symptoms very similar to depression, and depressed people often have a hard time imagining a future where things are better.
 They may date again in the future, but I promise you they can’t even consider this right now so there’s no point in talking about it.

 A griever thinks: Is that supposed to make me miss him/her less?

 Again, this list isn’t about things that are not true, it is about things that aren’t helpful to say.
 Living a good, long life does not diminish the pain of the loss.
 Regardless of the deceased's age, the hurt and pain may be unbearable.
 Share memories, reminisce about their life, but do not imply that it should make this loss easier.

 “It was God’s will”, “God has a plan”, or “Everything happens for a reason”